-Please Register to Download Turkey (3.9mb)
+Please Register to Download a free pdf Turkey (3.9mb)

 The city of Van in Turkey is on the silk road in eastern Anatolia.
 It was hit by an earthquake on Sunday 23 October 2011.
 People died and many more made homeless.
 I went there a year later to see how well the city was recovering.

 Scharlie came for the first week in Izmir, where we stayed with Bahar, a former PhD student of mine, and her parents.
 We visited the ancient Greek cities of Ephesus and Pergamon and went shopping and swimming in the seaside town of Força.